-The Reverend Keith Magee, Th.D., Senior Research Fellow of Culture and Justice
+The Reverend Keith Magee, Th.D., Senior Fellow in Culture and Justice

 Department: UCL Culture